Calabrian Ricotta Balls in Tomato Sauce with Pasta.

 Making Calabrian ricotta balls with pasta.

 As I mentioned before this is a simple recipe made with staple ingredients, well Italian staples!
 The ricotta for these polpette is usually cow’s milk ricotta or sheep ricotta.
 Other ingredients are eggs, parsley, garlic, breadcrumbs and grated parmigiano and pecorino.
-You can just use one of those grated cheeses if you don’t have both. (vegetarians will need to use a hard cheese that doesn’t contain animal rennet).
-The tomato sauce is a simple one with fresh tomatoes and/or passata and garlic.
+You can just use one of those grated cheeses if you don’t have both. (vegetarians will need to use a hard cheese that doesn't contain animal rennet).
+The tomato sauce is a simple one with fresh tomatoes and/or passata or canned tomatoes, and garlic.

 I served a short flat pasta called mafaldine with these Calabrian ricotta balls.
 Do you know this pasta?
 Mafaldine, also known as mafalde or reginette (meaning little queens) is a wide flat pasta ribbon, similar to pappardelle but with scalloped or ruffled edges.
 You can find it in both a long and short version.
 Mafaldine pasta is actually named after Princess Mafalda of Savoy, the second daughter of King Victor Emmanuel III of Italy.
 Her story is sadly a tragic one!
 You can read about her in my mafaldine post.